novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-138.md

 After all, 【Jungle】 is a rapidly growing company with many gaps.

-However, the necessary personnel were being recruited, and Lee Hyun-woo, armed with past experience, was managing well.
+However, Lee Hyun-woo, armed with past experience, was managing well all by himself so far.

-"Secretaries can be assigned positions within the company, but I'll need some recommendations for bodyguards."
+"Secretaries can be assigned to someone within the company, but I'll need some recommendations for bodyguards."

 Now he was beginning to recognize areas he couldn't handle alone.